Mysore Dosa batter | Learn how to make crispy, brown, flavourful dosas

 6. How long can I store the batter?

-7. Is this batter good only for the Mysore masala dosa?
+7. Is this batter well only for the Mysore masala dosa?

 No, definitely not.
 This is our regular home-style dosa recipe and can be served with just anything of your choice and of course, you can make Mysore masala dosa by smearing the red chutney and filling in the potato-onion masala.